01-edu/public/subjects/localhost/README.md

 > Attention: `siege` is a stressing tool, use it ONLY to test your own server.
 Do **NEVER** use it on any server/website without the owner's permission.
 If you do so you would have illegally DDoSed a server and could face serious troubles.

+### Unit Tests

+You must implement unit tests within your `Localhost` project to ensure your protocol parsing and configuration logic are robust.
+Specifically, your tests should:

+- Verify **HTTP Request Parsing** by ensuring headers, methods (GET, POST, DELETE), and body content (including chunked encoding) are correctly extracted from raw byte streams.
+- Verify **Configuration Validation** by ensuring the server correctly identifies conflicting ports, invalid paths, and out-of-bounds body size limits during startup.
+- Test **Route Matching** logic to confirm that requests are mapped to the correct directory roots, CGI scripts, or redirections based on the configuration file.
+- Verify **Status Code Generation** by ensuring the internal logic returns the correct `4xx` or `5xx` codes for malformed requests or missing files before the response is sent.

 ### Bonus
 - Handle at least one more `CGI`.
 - Rewrite the project in another programming language (can be `C++` or `C`).